- Who We Are

 If you choose to extend your leave of absence beyond 12 weeks, you can apply for a contractual child care leave.
 The DOE, however, is under no obligation to approve taking you back in the middle of a term.

 During a maternity leave, you must use the days in your sick bank if you have them.
 To extend your paid leave, pedagogues can also borrow up to 20 sick days; paraprofessionals can borrow up to 10 sick days.

 Pedagogues also are entitled to a “calendar month” grace period, which pays you for all weekends and holidays for the calendar month following the exhaustion of the days in your sick bank and/or your borrowed days.
 The advantage of borrowing days and using the grace period is that since you remain on payroll, those days count toward your pension, seniority and pro-rata summer vacation pay, and it also keeps your health benefits intact.

 Additionally, members may be entitled to four months of Special Leave of Absence Coverage (SLOAC).
-Please be aware that to be eligible for SLOAC, you must exhaust your CAR and end your grace period and borrowed days at least one day before the baby turns 6 weeks old (in a routine pregnancy) or 8 weeks old (with documented C-section).
+Please be aware that to be eligible for SLOAC, you must exhaust your CAR and end your borrowed days and grace period at least one day before the baby turns 6 weeks old (in a routine pregnancy) or 8 weeks old (with a documented C-section).

-Your payroll secretary can advise you as to how many days you have in your sick bank and can give you the necessary forms to apply for your leave of absence.
+Your payroll secretary can advise you as to how many days you have in your sick bank.
+You must apply for your leave of absence on the DOE’s online SOLAS system.
+For questions, visit frequently asked questions about the SOLAS system.

 In a routine pregnancy, your health benefits under FMLA continue until your baby is 6 weeks old or until you have been on leave for 12 weeks.
 If you have used up your 12 weeks of health benefits under FMLA and want to stay home with the baby beyond the recuperation period — and you are not otherwise ill — you must apply for an extension of your unpaid child care leave (without health benefits).